Strategic Planning With Purpose®

 These Standard Terms of Representation supplement the Firm’s engagement letter and other correspondence and together comprise the Firm’s engagement agreement with you to provide legal services.

-6. Retainers and Trust Deposits.
-In accordance with Firm policy, unless otherwise agreed in writing, we require a retainer to begin this engagement.
-Unless otherwise agreed in writing, you agree that the retainer will be applied against our final statement for professional fees and costs.
+7. Retainers and Trust Deposits.
+Unless otherwise agreed in writing, the Firm generally requires receipt of a retainer before work commences, and the retainer is applied against the final invoice for professional fees and costs.
+You will, therefore, be invoiced for ongoing services.
 All trust deposits we receive, including retainers, will be placed in a trust account for your benefit.
 The Florida Supreme Court requires that each law firm establish a pooled trust account from which the interest earned is payable to The Florida Bar Foundation, Inc., a nonprofit organization.
 The Firm will place your retainer deposit in that pooled trust account and the interest earned will be payable to that foundation.
-Any funds remaining from the retainer if any, after the engagement has concluded and our account with regard to your matter is paid in full, shall be returned to you.
+In either case, subject to the terms herein, the balance of your retainer, if any, shall promptly be returned to you after our engagement has concluded and our account with regard to your matter is paid in full.

-9. Governing Law; Choice of Forum; Jurisdiction.
+10. Governing Law; Choice of Forum; Jurisdiction.
 This Agreement shall be governed by and construed in accordance with the laws of the State of Florida, without regard to the conflicts of laws provisions thereof.
-The parties hereby agree that the venue for any litigation relating this Agreement shall be exclusively in Broward County, Florida, and the parties irrevocably submit to personal jurisdiction before a court of competent jurisdiction therein, and further agree not to assert, by way of motion, as a defense or otherwise in any such suit, action or proceeding that the suit, action or proceeding is brought in an inconvenient forum, that the venue of the suit, action or proceeding is improper or that this Agreement or the subject matter hereof may not be enforced by such court or that the court lacks personal jurisdiction over them.
+The parties hereby agree that the venue for any litigation relating to this Agreement shall be exclusively in Broward County, Florida, and the parties irrevocably submit to personal jurisdiction before a court of competent jurisdiction therein, and further agree not to assert, by way of motion, defense or otherwise in such suit, action or proceeding that the suit, action or proceeding is brought in an inconvenient forum, that the venue of the suit, action or proceeding is improper or that this Agreement or the subject matter hereof may not be enforced by such court or that the court lacks personal jurisdiction over them.

-10. Enforcement Actions.
+11. Enforcement Actions.
 In connection with any dispute or litigation arising out of this Agreement, the prevailing party shall be entitled to recover its reasonable attorneys’ fees and costs incurred, including attorneys’ fees and costs for litigation in any bankruptcy proceedings and at all trial and appellate levels, and whether or not the Firm represents itself or hires outside counsel in connection thereof.
-BOTH PARTIES IRREVOCABLY WAIVE ANY AND ALL RIGHTS TO A TRIAL BY A JURY IN ANY ACTION, SUIT OR PROCEEDING TO ENFORCE OR DEFEND ANY RIGHTS, POWERS, REMEDIES OR DEFENSES ARISING UNDER THE TERMS OF THIS AGREEMENT, AND AGREE THAT SUCH ACTION WILL BE TRIED BEFORE A JUDGE.
+BOTH PARTIES IRREVOCABLY WAIVE ANY AND ALL RIGHTS TO A TRIAL BY A JURY IN ANY ACTION, SUIT OR PROCEEDING TO ENFORCE OR DEFEND ANY RIGHTS, POWERS, REMEDIES OR DEFENSES ARISING UNDER THE TERMS OF THIS AGREEMENT AND AGREE THAT SUCH ACTION WILL BE TRIED BEFORE A JUDGE.

-14. Counterpart.
+20. Counterpart.
 This Agreement may be executed in one or more counterparts, each of which shall be deemed to be an original but all of which together shall constitute one and the same instrument and agreement.